Mike Wallace

-Myron Leon Wallace (May 9, 1918 – April 7, 2012) was an American journalist, game show host, actor, and media personality.
-He interviewed a wide range of prominent newsmakers during his seven-decade career.
+Myron Leon Wallace (May 9, 1918 – April 7, 2012) was an American broadcast journalist, and television personality.
+Known for his investigative journalism, he interviewed a wide range of prominent newsmakers during his seven-decade career.
 He was one of the original correspondents featured on CBS news program 60 Minutes, which debuted in 1968.
 Wallace retired as a regular full-time correspondent in 2006, but still appeared occasionally on the series until 2008.
-He was the father of Chris Wallace.
+He is the father of Chris Wallace.

-Wallace interviewed many politicians, celebrities, and academics, such as Vladimir Horowitz, Luciano Pavarotti, Malcolm X, Richard Nixon, Pearl S. Buck, Deng Xiaoping, Ronald Reagan, Mohammad Reza Pahlavi, Jiang Zemin, Ruhollah Khomeini, Kurt Waldheim, Frank Lloyd Wright, Yasser Arafat, Menachem Begin, Anwar Sadat, Manuel Noriega, John Nash, Gordon B. Hinckley, Vladimir Putin, Maria Callas, Barbra Streisand, Salvador Dalí, Mahmoud Ahmadinejad, William Carlos Williams, Mickey Cohen, Roy Cohn, Dean Reed, Jimmy Fratianno, Aldous Huxley, and Ayn Rand.
+Wallace interviewed many politicians, celebrities, and academics throughout his life.

 Early life

 Wallace, whose family's surname was originally Wallik, was born on May 9, 1918, in Brookline, Massachusetts, to Russian Jewish immigrant parents.
-He identified as a Jew and claimed it was his ethnicity (instead of religion) throughout his life.
+He identified as Jewish and claimed it was his ethnicity (instead of religion) throughout his life.
 His father was a grocer and insurance broker.
 Wallace attended Brookline High School, graduating in 1935.
 He graduated from the University of Michigan four years later with a Bachelor of Arts degree.
-While a college student, he was a reporter for the Michigan Daily and belonged to the Alpha Gamma Chapter of the Zeta Beta Tau fraternity.
+While a college student, he was a reporter for the Michigan Daily and belonged to the Alpha Gamma chapter of the Zeta Beta Tau fraternity.